COVID-19 Updates for our Partners

 This page contains news on how MPAC is responding to the COVID-19 pandemic and includes shareable resources for you to use on your own platforms to share with property owners and your members.

 As COVID-19 continues to impact communities across Ontario, we continue to be available to take your calls and assist you online.
 Our offices are open to the public by appointment only.
 To arrange an appointment, please contact us.

 How MPAC is Responding to Requests for Tax Relief

 As the COVID-19 pandemic continues to disrupt economic activity, some property owners and their representatives are exploring available options for tax relief, including by filing a municipal tax application or Request for Reconsideration.

-Here is what you need to know about how MPAC is responding to these requests for the 2020 and 2021 property tax years.
+Here is what you need to know about how MPAC is responding to these requests for the 2023 property tax year.

 Municipal Tax Applications